PhanHongYenQuynh/Water-Meter-YOLO/README.md

-# License Plate Extraction with YOLOv10 and PaddleOCR & Save Data to SQL Database
+# WATER METER Extraction with YOLOv10 and PaddleOCR & Save Data to SQL Database

 ## How to run: